aspnetboilerplate/aspnetboilerplate/doc/WebSite/SignalR-AspNetCore-Integration.md

 The **abp.signalr-client.js** script should be included on the page.
-It's located in the **[Abp.Web.Resources](https://www.nuget.org/packages/Abp.Web.Resources)** package (It's already installed in the [startup templates](/Templates)).
-We should include it after the signalr-client.min.js:
+It's located in the **[Abp.Web.Resources](https://www.nuget.org/packages/Abp.Web.Resources)** package (and already installed in the [startup templates](/Templates)).
+We should include it after the signalr.min.js:

-    <script src="~/lib/signalr-client/signalr-client.min.js"></script>
+    <script src="~/lib/signalr-client/signalr.min.js"></script>
     <script src="~/lib/abp-web-resources/Abp/Framework/scripts/libs/abp.signalr-client.js"></script>

 That's all you have to do.
-SignalR is properly configured and integrated in to your project.
+SignalR is properly configured and integrated into your project.

 ### Connection Establishment